redhat-developer/rhdh-chart/charts/backstage/README.md

 | upstream.backstage.extraVolumes[0] | Ephemeral volume that will contain the dynamic plugins installed by the initContainer below at start. | object | `{"ephemeral":{"volumeClaimTemplate":{"spec":{"accessModes":["ReadWriteOnce"],"resources":{"requests":{"storage":"2Gi"}}}}},"name":"dynamic-plugins-root"}` |
 | upstream.backstage.extraVolumes[0].ephemeral.volumeClaimTemplate.spec.resources.requests.storage | Size of the volume that will contain the dynamic plugins.
 It should be large enough to contain all the plugins. | string | `"2Gi"` |
 | upstream.backstage.initContainers[0].image | Image used by the initContainer to install dynamic plugins into the `dynamic-plugins-root` volume mount.
 It could be replaced by a custom image based on this one. | string | `quay.io/janus-idp/backstage-showcase:latest` |

+**Note**: The `NODE_OPTIONS=--no-node-snapshot` environmental is set by default to enable the usage of the scaffolder for backstage instances running on NodeJS 20.x or later.

 ## Opinionated Backstage deployment